Tim Hall (American football)

-Timothy Hall (February 15, 1974 – September 30, 1998) was an American football running back in the National Football League who played for the Oakland Raiders.
+Timothy Hall (February 15, 1974 – September 30, 1998) was an American professional football running back in the National Football League (NFL) who played for the Oakland Raiders.
 He played college football at Kemper Military School and for the Robert Morris Colonials.

 Career

 In 1994, Hall rushed for 1,336 yards 11 touchdowns with an NCAA best 8.7 yards per carry.
 Hall also caught 26 passes for 460 yards and 3 touchdowns.
 In 1995, he rushed for 1,572 yards and 16 touchdowns and also caught 31 passes for 333 yards and 3 touchdowns.

 Hall was selected in the 6th round of the NFL draft by the Oakland Raiders.
 He was the first player drafted from Robert Morris University and the first football player to have his jersey number (#45) retired at Robert Morris.

 Hall spent two seasons with the Raiders before being cut in preseason of the 1998 season.
 After this he worked out for several teams and, according to his agent, was close to choosing his next team when he was killed.